Wang Juan (athlete)

 Wang Juan (汪涓, born 3 September 1975) is a Paralympian athlete from China competing mainly in category T44 sprinter events.

-She competed in the 2004 Summer Paralympics in Athens, Greece where she won the gold medal in the T12 1500m and a bronze medal in the T12 800m.
+She competed in the 2000 Summer Paralympics in Sydney, Australia where she won two bronze medals in the 100m and 200m T44.
+She competed in the 2004 Summer Paralympics in Athens, Greece where she won the silver medal in the long jump F44/46.
 She returned to the Paralympics in 2008 in Beijing, China winning one more bronze medal in the T44 100m.

 Wang Juan and several other Paralympians training in Beijing acted in the 1997 Chinese film Colors of the Blind, essentially as fictionalized versions of themselves.